akshaywadia/graphMod/README.md

 ##### Files and Directories:
 - IncrementalSD/ : Implementation of the incremental shortest distance algorithm for Spark.
+- ephgraph/ : A simplified implementation -- simplification based on using a specific case of the algorithm that works for shortest distances only.
 - spark-stream/ : Spark streaming application for consuming real-time edge updates from a Kafka queue, and computing shortest distances incrementally.
 - testing/ : Testing directory, for evaluation and metrics.